Lingo

 Makom Community Lingo

-As part of our unique pedagogy of Jewish Placemaking, we have some unique to Makom learning experiences.
+As part of our unique pedagogy of Jewish Placemaking, we have some unique-to-Makom learning experiences.
 This page takes a deep dive to help you navigate what we do at Makom and how we create community with your kiddo and your family.

 Kvutzot at Makom Community

 We intentionally call each class a kvutzah, which means group.
 We do not call them classes because Makom Community is different from school!
-Learning is tailored within each kvutzah for the developmental stage of those learners, and each kvutzah includes a couple grades.
+Learning is tailored within each kvutzah for the developmental stage of those learners, and each kvutzah may include a couple of grades.
 We also provide lots of opportunities for learners to spend time with kids in other age groups.
 Each kvutzah is the Hebrew word for a part of a tree, since we’re all so busy growing at Makom Community.

 • Garinim (seeds) – kindergarten and first grade